Who or what is a Swigatha?

 Well, I was eleven when I first read Sparkling Cyanide.
 It is the perfect age to pick up your first swigatha.
 Everything about it, from the cover to the contents, was completely new and fresh and made an impression on an impressionable child.
 I have since found that many of the people who treasure Agatha Christie’s work as adults also say that they first came across her books, second-hand, between the ages of 11 and 14.
 The swigatha package is one that can hook young adolescents and make them want to read more of them.
 This can instil a love of books and lead to other types of reading and areas of interest.
 In my case, it led indirectly to a love of languages, the ability and wish to memorise Shakespeare and the desire to write a swigatha of my own (which I did, with a friend, when I was 14 and was growing out of hers).
 It also led to Dostoevsky…

-Re-reading old swigathas as an adult made me finally realise that a book is far more than the words within it, thus opening up a whole new world to explore, of all of which this site is but a part.
+Re-reading old swigathas as an adult made me finally realise that a book is far more than the words within it, thus opening up a whole new world to explore, of which this blog is a part.